JPCortesP/Destiny-PCL-Wrapper/README.md

 # DestinyAPI C# Library
 Testing Project for a Destiny API Wrapper in C#

-Still in development, but no breaking changes are expected.
+Still in development, breaking changes are expected.

 You can use the Library to query the Destiny API for the following information: